 Lighten Up Your Walls

-If you're debating between a dark and light shade of paint, Gage advises you choose a white or soft gray hue for your small apartment's walls.
+If you're debating between a dark and light shade of paint, Gage advises you to choose a white or soft gray hue for your small apartment's walls.
 "You can bring color into the space in other fashions like an amazing velvet tufted sofa, a cool woven vintage rug, or splashy artwork on the walls," she says.

 Have a Place for Everything